shivdattsingh/shivdattsingh/README.md

 - 👋 Hi, I’m @shivdattsingh
-- 👀 I’m interested in ...Android app development with you integration
+- 👀 I’m interested in ...Android app development with UPI integration
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking a experience  android app developer
 - 📫 How to reach me ...
 Mail me with your contact detail to  sundareducation@gmail.com